bzm3r/transpose-timing-tests/POST.md

 ## Conclusion

 Making a decision between using the threadgroup approach and the subgroup approach is not straightforward, but this post is meant to provide some data to guide this choice.
+In particular the subgroup approach is competing against the fact that the threadgroup approach is easy to use, and reliably portable.

-Some key observations are:
+Our key findings are:

-1. performance gain is very device dependant, from being marginal on our AMD device, to significant on Nvidia devices, and dramatic on Intel devices;
+1. subgroup approach’s performance gains are very device dependent: marginal on our AMD device, significant on Nvidia devices, and dramatic on Intel devices;
-2. it can be difficult to write subgroup kernels for Intel, since it is not easy to force a particular subgroup size, and for some reason, hybrid approaches seem to have poor performance;
+2. it can be difficult to write subgroup kernels for Intel, since it is not yet easy to force a particular subgroup size, and hybrid subgroup+threadgroup approaches have surprisingly poor performance;
-3. if you're writing kernels using HLSL (as we are, for piet-dx12), then you may be missing the subgroup intrinsics necessary for a performant implementation of your kernel.
+3. if you're writing kernels using HLSL, then you may be missing the subgroup intrinsics necessary for a performant implementation of your kernel.

-Even though the subgroup approach can provide wins, there are caveats, while the threadgroup approach is easy to use, portable and reliable.
-So, if performance matters, and you are only supporting a narrow set of hardware, the subgroup approach may well be the easy choice.
+So, if performance matters, you’re okay with supporting a narrow set of hardware, and are willing to use GLSL + Vulkan, then the subgroup approach is the winner.

-Finally, we some our observations are mysterious to us.
+Finally, some of our observations are mysterious to us.
 These are marked with `Mystery:` (CTRL+F for it).
 If you think you can shed light on these mysteries, we'd love to hear!